microshatter/Earthquake-EEW-Godot/README.md

 > This project name is not final and it will subject to change later

 > [!WARNING]
-> This project is AI Generated: parts of the project, including parts of the scripts, were written with the assistance of an AI.
+> AI Generated Clarification: parts of the scripts were written with the assistance of an AI.
 >
 > AI-assisted areas include (but are not limited to):
 > * Local intensity estimation (`calculate_local_intensity` in `scripts/utils.gd`)